Blastbrean/Blastbrean/README.md

 ## Hobbies and Interests

 In addition to programming, I indulge in the world of reverse engineering as a hobby.
-I like the to inspect inner workings of programs and analyzing their behavior.
+I like to inspect how progams work, while also document their behavior.

-I'm constantly seeking new challenges and opportunities to enhance my skills.
+I'm constantly seeking new challenges and opportunities to improve my skills.

 ## GitHub Projects